-You can see the Blue Eyed Darner Dragonfly on the south coast of BC.
+You can see the Blue-Eyed Darner Dragonfly on the south coast of the Pacific Northwest.
 This is a large dragonfly with a length of 6.5 to 8 cm.
 The eyes of both males and females are bright blue.
-The male is dark brown to brownish black.
+The male is dark brown to brownish-black.
 The top of the thorax, behind the head, is marked with two blue stripes, and each side of the thorax is marked with a pair of blue diagonal stripes.
 The abdomen has both large and small blue spots.
 The anal appendages of males are forked.
-The female is marked similarly to the male; however, the base color is brown and the markings are green.
+The female is marked similarly to the male; however, the base color is brown, and the markings are green.

 This species is found from southern British Columbia south to Baja California and Texas.
 It also occurs throughout Mexico and Central America.
 This species can be found near lakes, ponds, and marshes at lower elevations.

-They generally take several years to mature, and when they emerge, or change into adult dragonflies, they do so at night.
-This behavior probably evolved to avoid being eaten be daytime predators.
+They generally take several years to mature, and when they emerge or change into adult dragonflies, they do so at night.
+This behavior probably evolved to avoid being eaten by daytime predators.

 Adults generally fly from early June to October.
 This is usually the second-earliest darner to emerge in the spring, with the California darner emerging first.
 It hunts small flying insects while on the wing.